Written By: Vahid Moradi

 Once you have placed the winding crown in the third position, you are ready to dial in the time.

-Turn the winding crown clockwise to move time forward until you have reached the desired time.
+Turn the winding crown clockwise to move time forward until you have reached the correct time.
 It is important to note that turning the crown counterclockwise moves time backward.

 As with setting the time, turn the dial crown clockwise until the desired date appears underneath the Cyclops lens of your Rolex.
 Remember, turning the dial crown counter-clockwise does nothing.